uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/discussion-tre-federation.md

 ## Prompts

 Federating TREs to enable linked-data research is a big topic, with lots of current activity.
-DARE UK have tried, in the spirit of George Box\*, to draw the current threads together into a common architecture.
+DARE UK have tried, in the spirit of George Box[^1], to draw the current threads together into a common architecture.
 But what next?
 Forming a community working group to develop the architecture and technical standards seems like a good thing to do.

 - How much enthusiasm is there to form a WG?
 Assuming there is some…